Audi Q4 Sportback e-tron review: reliability & safety rating

 Both the Q4 e-tron and the Q4 Sportback e-tron are too new for any wide-ranging reliability data to be available, although given that they use the same MEB mechanical platform that underpins the Skoda Enyaq iV and Volkswagen ID.4, and no major issues have arisen with those models so far, you shouldn't be too worried.

-However, it must be said that in the 2021 edition of the Driver Power owner satisfaction survey, Audi ranked a disappointing 23rd out of 29 rated brands in the UK.
-In comparison, Tesla, whose reputation for build quality isn’t the best in the industry, finished third overall.
+However, it must be said that in the 2022 edition of the Driver Power owner satisfaction survey, Audi ranked a disappointing 22nd out of 29 rated brands in the UK, with just over 19% of owners reporting a fault with their car within the first year of ownership.
+In comparison, Tesla, whose reputation for build quality isn’t the best in the industry – over 40% of owners reported faults – finished second overall.

 In 2021, the Q4 e-tron went through Euro NCAP's battery of crash safety tests, receiving the maximum five-star rating for both the standard Q4 e-tron and the Q4 Sportback e-tron variant.
 Individual scores were 93% for adult occupant protection, 89% for child occupant protection and 80% for safety assistance.

 All Q4 e-tron models get cruise control, lane-departure warning, rear parking sensors and road-sign recognition as standard.
-Top-of-the-range Vorsprung cars also come with side assistance, cross-traffic assistance, a reversing camera, adaptive cruise control and emergency assistance.
-These features are also available on lower-spec models as part of the optional ‘comfort and sound pack’ and ‘safety pack plus’ option bundles.
+Cars specified with the Assistance Package Advanced also come with side assistance, cross-traffic assistance, a reversing camera, adaptive cruise control and emergency assistance.

 In This Review